 - Establish more than one deal pipeline at once so you can track the progress of several leads in the sale funnel

-- Review data like past customer communications and other interactions to get a full view of the customer’s needs; this allows you to achieve greater customer satisfaction
+- Review data like past customer communications, updated customer information, and other interactions to get a full view of the customer’s needs; this allows you to achieve greater customer satisfaction

 As you automate your marketing efforts, you’ll find these EngageBay features are especially helpful: